waveclaw/puppet-subscription_manager/README.md

 - What actually happened?
 - When did it start happening?
 - Is it _still_ happening?
-- Does it happen all the time?
+- Does it happen all the time or randomly?
 * Any other information needed to understand the error

 None of this guarantees a solution.
 At the least a good bug report can warn others.